 IE Green Week highlights the need to be aware of change and to take one more step together.

-With this in mind, a series of messages linked to waste management and responsible consumption will be read at IE University’s campuses in Madrid and Segovia.
+With this in mind, a series of messages linked to waste management and responsible consumption will be read at IE’s centers in Madrid and Segovia.
 These messages will encourage people to recycle, reduce consumption of electricity and water and to adopt new habits in our daily lives, such as using the stairs instead of the elevator.

 The week-long event, features a crowded agenda of activities, workshops and awareness campaigns in collaboration with five Student Clubs.
-IE Green Week will continue over the next few months through a range of actions managed by a committee of students committed to the defense of a green culture on campus.
+IE Green Week will continue over the next few months through a range of actions managed by a committee of students committed to the defense of a green culture.

 A campaign to raise awareness about sustainability issues in the run up to IE Green Week, saw students, teachers and staff members collect garbage generated by the campus: paper, glasses, bottles, teaspoons, and plastics of all kinds.
 This material will be classified and used in the workshop delivered by Segovia-based artist Alberto Fernández Hurtado at the Casa de la Moneda Creativity Center.

-Meanwhile, IE University students will fill the buildings of the Madrid campus with multidisciplinary art (poems, illustrations of mural art, performances, etc.), based on the importance of sustainability.
+Meanwhile, IE students will fill the buildings of the Madrid center with multidisciplinary art (poems, illustrations of mural art, performances, etc.), based on the importance of sustainability.